thuminhle59/Facial-Recognition/README.md

 | Xception| ImageNet|

 ### Description
 This model uses Xception architecture for Transfer Learning, and is trained on 300 images of 3 classes using the last 27 layers in the network.
-The classifier is a Dense layer with activaiton = 'softmax'
+The classifier is a Dense layer with a "softmax" activation function

 ### Training Data
 300 images of 3 classes have been used for the purpose of training the classifier of this project.
-The image is taken with either a laptop's webcam or cell-phone and cropped so that only the faces are in the images
+The image is taken with either a laptop's webcam or cell-phone and cropped so that only the faces are in the images.
+Image Augmentation was applied to expand the dataset and reduce the potention of overfitting.

 ### Performance
 The accuracy for the final model is 100%